Flamborough, Ontario: Flag and Coat of Arms

+The Flamborough Grant of Arms was published in the Canada Gazette in 2011.

 Geography and natural attractions

 Much of Flamborough is located on top of the Niagara Escarpment; thus the Bruce Trail passes through the area.
 Although relatively flat in the south, a slow but steady incline is observable until reaching the Wellington County line which is the approximate height of land dividing two watersheds.
 The Beverly Swamp, located in the western part of the former Beverly Township, is another important physiographic area.

 Natural attractions operated by the Hamilton Conservation Authority include: